Kayne Anderson MLP / Midstream Investment Company

 Growth of Hypothetical $10,000 Investment3

-3 This chart illustrates the growth of a hypothetical $10,000 investment in the fund’s common shares beginning on the inception date with all distributions reinvested through the Dividend Reinvestment Program (DRIP).
+3) This chart illustrates the growth of a hypothetical $10,000 investment in the fund’s common shares beginning on the inception date with all distributions reinvested through the Dividend Reinvestment Plan (DRIP).
 Ending values as of the dates shown in the chart.
 Performance reflects the deduction of management fees and expenses but does not reflect transaction fees or broker commissions.
 Past performance is no guarantee of future results.

 Top 10 Holdings

-Annual Distributions per Fiscal Year
+Annual Distributions per Calendar Year

 * Based on year-to-date distributions paid or declared.